CPRD can improve the efficiency of clinical studies delivery through innovative data-driven approaches.

 - Patient follow up via EHR

-- Provision of an analysis ready dataset.
+- Provision of a trial dataset.

 The DaRe2THINK study is an example of CPRD’s trial management service.